 Residence hall rooms may not be used for business purposes of any nature.
 Unauthorized selling, collecting of money, and promotion on campus or within any University building is not permitted.
 Students may not act as agents for business firms that entail solicitations or the receiving of business offers or goods on University property.

 Residents are responsible for the rooms to which they are assigned.
 Simple health habits and respect for roommates and neighbors will promote good living conditions for all.
 Equipment (brooms, dustpans and vacuums) is available at the hall desk to help keep rooms clean.
 Trash, dirt and lint are not to be swept into the hallways.
 All large objects must be taken to the trash room or designated areas.
 Residents should not collect large amounts of trash or beverage containers in their rooms as this may be considered a health hazard.
 Residents are not permitted to hang objects out the windows or store items on the window ledges or the air conditioners.
+For safety reasons, the use or construction of pool Or pool like structures in the residence halls is prohibited, this includes but is not limited to wading pools and hot tubs.
+Residents are responsible for damages.

 Residents are responsible for the condition of the hallways and common areas and are held accountable for any damage done to them.
 Hallways, stairways, recreation areas, lobbies, study rooms and bathrooms are to be kept clean and orderly at all times.
 Personal property should not be stored in common or public spaces.
 Although Facility Services staff is responsible for the upkeep of these areas, student cooperation is necessary.